casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

     --key [ACCOUNT_HASH] -q "counter_package_name"
 ```

-Now let’s exercise the new entry point and check the results.
+Call the new entry point and check the results.
 The below command will call the _counter_decrement_ entry point using package name.

 ```bash
 casper-client put-deploy \